 Any dentist can whiten teeth as long as they're registered with the General Dental Council.
 Registered dental therapists and dental hygienists can also carry out teeth whitening on the prescription of a dentist.

-To find out if a dental professional is registered with the GDC you can check the online register or call 0207 167 6000.
+To find out if a dental professional is registered you can check the online register on the General Dental Council website.